Undergraduate degrees: BA or BS

-“I’ve been here 20 years and have had 60 undergraduate students work with me in my lab; over half of them were published before graduating,” says department head Michael Haley, who advises students to take full advantage of the resources within the department, ask lots of questions, and take any classes that sound interesting.
+“I’ve been here 20 years and have had 60 undergraduate students work with me in my lab; over half of them were published before graduating,” says Professor Michael Haley, who advises students to take full advantage of the resources within the department, ask lots of questions, and take any classes that sound interesting.

 Chemistry students at the UO enjoy the advantages of an established institute framework, which provides the strength and flexibility to move into rapidly emerging areas of chemical science.
 Students and faculty members are free to work with other departments and disciplines to follow their research interests.
 The chemistry department has the equipment, classes, faculty, support, and flexibility you’ll need to explore the things that interest you.

 Points of Interest

 - The chemistry department is home to the Green Chemistry Program, where students learn about aspects of sustainable building implementation.